 Other Rewards

 Each week, one child per class is chosen to be Star of the Week.
-The star is rewarded with a certificate in Celebration Assembly and has special privileges throughout the following week, as agreed in their class, such as sitting on the star chair.
-As well as the dojo system, good behaviour may also be rewarded with stickers or a star on their Learning Toolbox Chart.
+The star is rewarded with a certificate in Celebration Assembly and has special privileges throughout the following week, as agreed in their class, such as sitting on the star chair, or being first in the line every day.

 Other Sanctions